p7g/c-bytecode-vm/README.md

 ## Composite Data Types

-There are two native types for aggregating values:
+There are three native types for aggregating values:

 ### Array